aussie-battler/Salty-Dog-Exile-Recruit-Ai-V2/README.md

 ## Salty Dog Exile: Recruit Bodyguard Ai V2

-**Description:** Recruit Ai Body guards from your XM8 or from placed objects on the map.
+**Description:** Recruit up to 6 different Ai Body guards from your XM8.

 **Rules:** Can't deploy the ai guard in a safe zone.
 Ai despawns on restarts.
 Ai only attacks mission ai (only tested on DMS Ai).